yu5uke-1024/poker_and_game_theory/README.md

 I introduce poker and game theory with Python.

-The algorithms we use are CFR,MCCFR and FSP. (add it from time to time)
+The algorithms we use are CFR, MCCFR and FSP. (add it from time to time)

 The games we play are RPS, Kuhn Poker and Leduc Poker.